ArnaoutLab/sentropy/README.md

   similarity_function,
   query_species,
   community_species)
-relative_abundances = similarity @ abundance
+ordinariness = similarity @ abundance
 ```

 ## Computing relative entropies
-In addition to computing entropies, `sentropy` also computes the relative entropies between metacommunities, both with and without inter-species similarity.
-To do so, we use the method `exp_relative_entropy', to obtain the exponentiated (i.e. the effective number version of the) relative entropies.
+In addition to computing entropies, `sentropy` also computes the relative entropies between sets, both with and without inter-species similarity.
+To do so, we can re-use the method `relative_sentropy`, this time passing 2 abundance arrays as the first 2 arguments (with the second abundance playing the role of the ``reference`` probability distribution commonly denoted by $Q$ in the usual notation of the Kullback-Leibler divergence).
 As an example usage, we come back to the example of vertebrates versus invertebrates.
 By running:
 ```
-from sentropy import kl_div_effno kl_div_effno(counts_2b_1, counts_2b_2, similarity=S_2b, viewpoint=1, return_dataframe=True)
+relative_sentropy(counts_2b_1, counts_2b_2, similarity=S_2b, viewpoint=1, return_dataframe=True)
 ```
 we get a tuple of 2 elements, the first of which is a float representing the metacommunity Renyi divergence at viewpoint 1 (in this case, 1), and the second of which is a DataFrame containing Renyi divergences between pairs of subcommunities, in this case: